Merkoba/Hue/configuration.md

 "upload_spam_slice"
 >The higher this number is, the slower it adds spam on file upload

-"small_keyboard_scroll"
->The amount scrolled in pixels for a small, normal, scroll.
-By using shift + up or shift + down.

-"big_keyboard_scroll"
->The amount scrolled in pixels for a bigger scroll.
-By using pageUp or pageDown.

 "youtube_enabled"
 >Whether Youtube features are enabled.